jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

     text: Bank payment (read below)
 ---

-CSSZ invites you a big liquor tasting event.
+CSSZ invites you to a big liquor tasting event.
 Members of the association as well as non-members are equally welcome to join.
 We'll be tasting a variety of Czech and Slovak liquor specialties, including Slivovice, Borovička, and more.